shreyai347/NETFLIX-Dashboard/README.md

  ***IMDb Score and Awards by Year:***

 A cumulative graph at the bottom of the dashboard further solidifies that 2019 and 2020 were the standout years in terms of awards and IMDb scores, reflecting a significant boost in Netflix's content quality during these years.

+***Key Takeaways:***

+English-language content is dominating in terms of IMDb scores, but other languages are gaining traction.

+2019-2020 were the golden years for Netflix, marked by high IMDb scores and a large number of awards, especially for series.

+Content duration diversity reflects Netflix's effort to cater to various viewer needs, offering everything from short episodes to long movies.

+Awards received by series are outpacing those for movies, indicating a shift in viewer preference and Netflix's content focus toward series.